carpages/gemini-css/README.md

 # Gemini CSS

-Gemini uses SASS and Compass to compile CSS builds for different uses.
+Gemini uses Sass (+ compass-mixins from NPM) to compile CSS builds for different uses.